Obtaining joint certification

 - Any general surgery and thoracic surgery programs meeting the requirements outlined below may apply for approval of a joint program.
 The progress and success of the programs will be continually evaluated to ensure the equivalency or superiority as compared with conventional residencies.

-- Review and approval of applications is the sole responsibility of the RRC-Surgery and RRC-TS.
-Program directors will be asked to report any problems to the applicable RRC at and following implementation and also to report the performance of resident participants on the surgery and thoracic surgery in-training, qualifying (written) and certifying (oral) examinations.
+- Review and approval of applications is the sole responsibility of the RC-Surgery and RC-TS.
+Program directors will be asked to report any problems to the applicable RC at and following implementation and also to report the performance of resident participants on the surgery and thoracic surgery in-training, qualifying (written) and certifying (oral) examinations.

 - Specific outcome measures are used to judge a program's success, including: